 With employees scarce on the ground, it’s more important than ever for restaurants to make operations ultra-efficient so things run smoothly with a lean team.
-That’s why digital ordering has fast become the new norm.
+That’s why digital ordering has fast become the new norm in 2022.
 It’s an easy way to increase efficiency while giving people what they want.

 After all, 61% of diners said that they want contactless payment, ordering, and menus in 2022 in OpenTable’s most recent survey.
 A Square report found that three in four restaurants plan on offering contactless ordering and payment options across all channels.

 Yet picking the right solution that improves complex operations and can easily integrate out of the box is a painstaking process.
 The good news is you can now offer digital ordering with OpenTable—check out a few of the things it can do for you.

 Digital ordering is a simple way to allow each server on your team to get more done in less time.
 Giving them a tool to serve more guests without compromising on a high level of hospitality and personalized service can significantly boost morale.
 Everyone likes the feeling of a job well done and satisfied guests.

 The labor shortage has left many restaurants unable to serve their usual capacity in spite of the high demand.
 As a result, servers and diners alike often spend more time waiting than they should.
 Guests can find themselves waiting up to 90 minutes for a table, according to NBC News, and then waiting on a server to take their order, while servers may end up waiting for a table to clear out after settling their check.
 Digital ordering not only allows people to order takeout and delivery in advance, but provides them with the power to coordinate their own tab while seated in-house.
 This helps reduce turn times while the restaurant serves more people overall.